Mid-American Conference: Academics

 One of the current full member schools, the University at Buffalo, is a member of the Association of American Universities (AAU).
-All members of the MAC are classified among "R2: Doctoral Universities – High research activity" except for the University at Buffalo, Kent State University, and Ohio University, which are classified among "R1: Doctoral Universities – Very high research activity".
+All members of the MAC are classified among "R2: Doctoral Universities – High research spending and doctorate production" except for the University at Buffalo, Kent State University, the University of Massachusetts Amherst, and Ohio University, which are classified among "R1: Doctoral Universities – Very high research spending and doctorate production".
 Member schools are also ranked nationally and globally by various groups, including U.S. News & World Report and Times Higher Education.

 Sports

-The Mid-American Conference sponsors championship competition in 11 men's and 13 women's NCAA sanctioned sports, with women's lacrosse becoming the newest sport in 2020–21.
-As of the 2022–23 school year, 20 schools are associate members for six sports.
+The Mid-American Conference sponsors championship competition in 9 men's and 13 women's NCAA sanctioned sports, with women's lacrosse becoming the newest sport in 2020–21.
+As of the 2024–25 school year, 16 schools are associate members for four sports.

 As the MAC is an FBS conference, its full members are subject to the NCAA requirement that FBS members field teams in at least 16 NCAA-recognized sports.
-However, the MAC itself requires sponsorship of only four sports: football, men's and women's basketball, and women's volleyball.
+However, as of 2017, the MAC itself required sponsorship of only four sports: football, men's and women's basketball, and women's volleyball.
+This may have since changed, as UMass was accepted as a new conference member effective in 2025 despite not sponsoring women's volleyball.